How to play mid lane - a guide to 'the carriest' role in League of Legends

-Their power is based around casting abilities, that either provide pure damage, or Crowd Control.
+Their power is based around casting abilities, that either provide pure damage or Crowd Control.
 Mages are powerful in teamfights, but susceptible to all-ins.
-Usually they want to stand behind their frontline and harass enemies with high damage spells.
-I do not recommend picking those into team compositions without tanks, as enemies will easily get onto you and most likely kill you, since you’re not a tank yourself.
+Usually, they want to stand behind their frontline and harass enemies with high damage spells.
+I do not recommend picking those into team compositions without tanks, as enemies will easily get onto you and most likely kill you since you’re not a tank yourself.
 Positioning is key here.
-One mistake can mess up your game, giving enemy team a chance to control the pace of the game.
+One mistake can mess up your game, giving the enemy team a chance to control the pace of the game.
 We covered the topic of positioning in our ADC guide.

-Another thing is wave clear.
-Most Caster mages can pretty much clear the whole wave with one rotation of spells, which gives them around 30 seconds of peace during siege.
-It's so much useful, when playing from behind and trying to stall the game.
-In lower division stalling doesn’t exists.
+Another thing is the wave clear.
+Most Caster mages can pretty much clear the whole wave with one rotation of spells, which gives them around 30 seconds of peace during a siege.
+It's so much useful when playing from behind and trying to stall the game.
+In lower division stalling doesn’t exist.
 The ultimate counterplay to everything is to rush mid head first and hope for it to work out this time.
 This means you either follow them out of your safe zone, or you’re staying behind, lowering their already mediocre chances to win.

 Examples: Anivia, Azir, Brand, Karthus, Lissandra, Lux, Malzahar, Morgana, Orianna, Ryze, Syndra, Veigar, Vel'Koz, Viktor, Vladimir, Xerath, Ziggs, Zoe.

-How to play: vs melee assassin you will want to freeze in the early game close to your turret.
+How to play: vs melee assassin, you will want to freeze in the early game close to your turret.
 This gives you safety and exposes them to ganks.
-Bad opponent will neglect their safety and possibly die, good opponent will have respect to the situation and he’ll step back.
-Vs another caster it’s usually farm fest and poke attempts.
+The bad opponent will neglect their safety and possibly die, a good opponent will have respect for the situation and he’ll step back.
+Vs another caster, it’s usually farm fest and pokes attempts.
 Whoever makes a mistake in positioning - loses.
-Pay attention to your mana bar, as most of the times it will be your main limitation.
+Pay attention to your mana bar, as most of the time it will be your main limitation.
 This and an enemy jungler.

 Roaming mid laners